Back Pain

 HOW CAN I TELL THE TYPE OF BACK PAIN I’M SUFFERING?

 Back pain can be acute or chronic.
 If your pain comes on suddenly and is temporary, it is acute.
 If you’re experiencing pain that either goes away and returns regularly or never fully subsides, it is chronic.
+Honestly, it’s not suitable to self evaluate your chronic pain, please seek the medical advice of your primary care doctor or certified back pain specialist near like at Pain Specialists of Charleston.
+We’re open 5 days a week and no referral is required!

 WHICH TYPE OF BACK PAIN SHOULD BE TAKEN VERY SERIOUSLY?